uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {comment end}

-For this activity, investigate the different kinds of noise reduction filter and their settings (mask size, number of iterations) and determine:
+For this activity, investigate the different kinds of noise reduction filter and their settings (grid size, type of blur) and determine:

-- how well they cope with different kinds and levels of noise (you can set this in the interactive).
+- how well they cope with different levels of noise (you can set this in the interactive or upload your own noisy photos).
-- how much time it takes to do the necessary processing (the interactive shows the number of frames per second that it can process)
+- how much time it takes to do the necessary processing (the interactive shows the number of pixels per second that it can process)
 - how they affect the quality of the underlying image (a variety of images + camera)

 You can take screenshots of the image to show the effects in your writeup.
 You can discuss the tradeoffs that need to be made to reduce noise.

+## Thresholding

+Another technique that is sometimes useful in computer vision is *thresholding*.
+This is something which is relatively simple to implement, but can be quite useful.

+If you have a greyscale image, and you want to detect regions that are darker or lighter, it could be useful to simply transform any pixel above a certain level of lightness to pure white, and any other pixel to pure black.
+In the Data Representation chapter we talked about how pixels are all represented as sets of numbers between 0 and 255 which represent red, green and blue values.
+We can change a pixel to greyscale by simply taking the average of all three of these values and setting all three values to be this average.

+Once we have done this, we can apply a threshold to the image to decide whether certain pixels are in certain regions.
+The following interactive allows you to do this to an image you upload.
+Try using different thresholds on different images and observing the results.

+{interactive name="pixel-viewer" type="whole-page" text="Greyscale Thresholding interactive" parameters="mode=thresholdgreyscale"}

+The next interactive lets you do the same thing, but on the original colour image.
+You can set up more complicated statements as your threshold, such as "Red > 127 AND Green < 127 OR Blue > 63".
+Does applying these complex thresholds gives you more flexibility in finding specific regions of colour?

+{interactive name="pixel-viewer" type="whole-page" text="Colour Thresholding interactive" parameters="mode=threshold"}

+Thresholding on its own isn't a very powerful tool, but it can be very useful when combined with other techniques as we shall see later.

 ## Face recognition